Sample Storage PCB: Compliant Design Ensuring Medical Sample Integrity and Traceability

 (Continuous monitoring)

-Get a PCB Quote
+Get PCB Quote

-IEC 62304 Software Life Cycle: Ensuring Data Integrity and Cybersecurity
+IEC 62304 Software Lifecycle: Ensuring Data Integrity and Cybersecurity

 Key requirements of IEC 62304 include:

-Electromagnetic Compatibility (EMC) and Verification & Validation (V&V) Testing
+Electromagnetic Compatibility (EMC) and Verification & Validation (V&V)

-Key EMC design points include:
+Key EMC design considerations include:

 Sample Storage PCB Verification and Validation (V&V) Test Plan

-Test Category Example Test Items Standard/Document Reference
+Test Category Example Test Items Reference Standard/Document

-Electrical Safety Tests - Dielectric Strength (Hipot)
+Electrical Safety Testing - Dielectric Strength (Hipot)

 - Leakage Current Test